 How to Release Fish

 Go and tell your bigger friends!
 It’s time to return your catch to the water, and you may think you can just throw them back any old how, but if you care about treating the fish correctly, there are right and wrong ways to release your catch when fishing.

 Make sure your hands are wet, as they should be anytime handling a fish, or use damp rubberized fishing gloves to protect them from human bacteria and viruses.
 The aim is to conserve their protective layer of slim.

 Lower the fish in to the water and support them with one hand underneath, in a natural swimming position… horizontally.
 Point their head in to the current (if any), as this will help force oxygenated water through it’s gills and hold there until the fish regains it’s strength.

 Now gently hold the tail, until you can feel the fish fighting to be released.
 This is a good sign that they’re ready to swim off and have fully recovered from the stress of being caught.
 In essence, your just giving them enough time to catch their breath.

 There we have it!
 A complete step by step all in one guide on how to go fishing for the first time.
 We’ve covered rules and regulations, basic fishing gear required, easy set up rigging, what bait to use and how to actually catch a fish and release them back in to the wild.

-I really hope you enjoyed this beginners guide to fishing article, and please check out some of my other, more detailed fishing tutorial posts.
+I really hope you enjoyed this beginners guide to fishing article, and please check out some of my other, more detailed fishing tutorial posts such as this fishing particles one, as I purposely left out bait information in this guide, as the subject qualifies deeper explanation.
 Right, I’m off the prepare some bait for my planned weekend fishing session.
 I’ll catch you later!